 Things You'll Need

 Check to see if there are any baby raccoons under your house.
-Mother raccoons often nest under a house because it is a safe and dry place.
-They generally give birth and raise their young from March through June.
-If you find a litter of baby raccoons in the space under your house, it is best to put off the eviction until they are young adults.
+Mother raccoons often nest under a house because it is a safe, warm, and dry place.
+They generally give birth and raise their kits from March through June.
+If you find a litter of baby raccoons in the space under your house, it is best to put off the eviction until they leave the nest.
+(Local and/or state laws may require this.)
 Wait at least eight weeks.
-Chances are, they will leave on their own once they are grown.
+They will leave on their own once they are grown.

-If these steps fail to encourage the raccoons to leave, trap and remove them.
-Use a Havahart or similar trap to catch the raccoons.
-Bait the trap.
-After a raccoon is inside, keep a cover over the trap to calm the animal.
+If these steps fail to remove the animal, use a Havahart or similar trap to catch the raccoon.
+Bait the trap with some dry pet kibble or kitchen scraps.
+After a raccoon is securely inside, cover the trap with an old blanket to calm the animal.
 Wear heavy gloves when moving the cage once the animal is inside.
-Release in the woods.
+Release the caged raccoon into the woods.

-Secure the space so no raccoons can take up residence again.
-Permanently close up any entry spaces they were using.
+To prevent raccoons from taking up residence again, secure the space by permanently sealing up any entry spaces they were using.
 Nail pieces of chicken wire over lattice to make it harder for raccoons to tear it apart.